dog-broad/OS_Notes/SDE.md

 2. **Attributes:** Characteristics or properties of a class that describe the state of objects.
 These are depicted as named slots within the class, representing data associated with objects.

 3. **Methods:** Functions or behaviors of a class that describe how objects interact and operate.
 They are depicted as named operations within the class, showing what the objects of that class can do.

 4. **Relationships:** Define how classes are associated or connected to each other.
 Common relationships include associations, aggregations, compositions, inheritance (generalization), and dependencies.
+These are depicted as lines connecting the classes.

 **Things to Remember:**